Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Abstract

 \section{Abstract}

-We study the dynamic service migration problem in mobile edge-clouds that host cloud-based services at the network edge.
-This offers the benefits of reduction in network overhead and latency but requires service migrations as user locations change over time.
-It is challenging to make these decisions in an optimal manner because of the uncertainty in node mobility as well as possible non-linearity of the migration and transmission costs.
-In this paper, we formulate a sequential decision making problem for service migration using the framework of Markov Decision Process (MDP).
+In mobile edge computing, local edge servers can host cloud-based services, which reduces network overhead and latency but requires service migrations as users move to new locations.
+It is challenging to make migration decisions optimally because of the uncertainty in such a dynamic cloud environment.
+In this paper, we formulate the service migration problem as a Markov Decision Process (MDP).
 Our formulation captures general cost models and provides a mathematical framework to design optimal service migration policies.
-In order to overcome the complexity associated with computing the optimal policy, we approximate the underlying state space by the \emph{distance} between the user and service locations.
-We show that the resulting MDP is exact for uniform one-dimensional mobility while it provides a close approximation for uniform two-dimensional mobility with a constant additive error term.
-We also propose a new algorithm and a numerical technique for computing the optimal solution which is significantly faster in computation than traditional methods based on value or policy iteration.
-We illustrate the effectiveness of our approach by simulation using real-world mobility traces of taxis in San Francisco.
+In order to overcome the complexity associated with computing the optimal policy, we approximate the underlying state space by the distance between the user and service locations.
+We show that the resulting MDP is exact for uniform one-dimensional user mobility while it provides a close approximation for uniform two-dimensional mobility with a constant additive error.
+We also propose a new algorithm and a numerical technique for computing the optimal solution which is significantly faster than traditional methods based on standard value or policy iteration.
+We illustrate the application of our solution in practical scenarios where many theoretical assumptions are relaxed.
+Our evaluations based on real-world mobility traces of San Francisco taxis show superior performance of the proposed solution compared to baseline solutions.